-The M&G Episode Allocation Fund is a sub-fund of M&G Investment Funds (4).
+The M&G Episode Growth Fund is a sub-fund of M&G Investment Funds (4).

+The Morningstar Medalist Rating100. © 2024 Morningstar.
+All Rights Reserved.
+Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
+Ratings should not be taken as recommendation.
 The Morningstar Overall Rating based on the fund's Sterling Class I shares.
 Copyright © 2024 Morningstar UK Limited.
 All Rights Reserved.
 Ratings should not be taken as recommendation.